-- Contribute to ensuring students learn in a safe environment. - Maintain the belief that 'it could happen here'. - Read and understand as a minimum Part 1 and Annexe A of the DFE (2020) guidance Keeping Children Safe in Education and engage in training which enables them to identify children who may need additional help or who are suffering or likely to suffer significant harm and take appropriate action.
-Staff should have an understanding of the specific safeguarding issues outlined in part 1 of the DFE (2020) guidance Keeping Children Safe e.g. fabricated or induced illnesses, faith abuse.
+- Contribute to ensuring students learn in a safe environment. - Maintain the belief that 'it could happen here'. - Read and understand as a minimum Part 1 and Annexe B of the DFE (2021) guidance Keeping Children Safe in Education and engage in training which enables them to identify children who may need additional help or who are suffering or likely to suffer significant harm and take appropriate action.
+Staff should have an understanding of the specific safeguarding issues outlined in Part 1 and Annexe B of the DFE (2021) guidance Keeping Children Safe e.g. fabricated or induced illnesses, faith abuse.
 Staff should be aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting can put children in danger.
-Staff should be alert to the signs of peer on peer abuse and take appropriate action. - Have access to Part 1 of the Schools Safeguarding Handbook which will further support knowledge and understanding of key issues to enable them to identify and respond to children who need additional help.
-Staff will ensure that they have read and understood this document. - Recognise that any child may benefit from early help, but all school staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory education, health and care plan)
+Staff should be alert to the signs of peer on peer abuse and take appropriate action.

-- is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is misusing drugs or alcohol themselves - is at risk of modern slavery, trafficking or exploitation - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - has returned home to their family from care - is showing early signs of abuse and/or neglect - is at risk of being radicalised or exploited - is a privately fostered child - Be aware that safeguarding incidents and/or behaviours can be associated with factors outside of the school of college and/or can occur between children outside of these environments.
+- Have access to Section 1 of the Schools Safeguarding Handbook, which will further support knowledge and understanding of key issues to enable them to identify and respond to children who need additional help.
+Staff will ensure that they have read and understood this document. - Recognise that any child may benefit from early help, but all school staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory education, health and care plan) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is misusing drugs or alcohol themselves - is at risk of modern slavery, trafficking or exploitation - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - has returned home to their family from care - is showing early signs of abuse and/or neglect - is at risk of being radicalised or exploited - is a privately fostered child - Be aware that safeguarding incidents and/or behaviours can be associated with factors outside of the school of college and/or can occur between children outside of these environments.
 All staff should consider whether children are at risk of abuse of exploitation in situations outside of their family home.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - Be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Staff are well placed to observe children day to day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - Understand that where children have suffered abuse or neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-All staff should be aware of how these experiences can impact on a child's mental health, behaviour and education. - Report any concerns about a child's welfare without delay to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead or in their absence a senior member of staff - Ensure that they record their concerns using the school's agreed reporting procedures (CPOMs/Child Welfare Forms) in a contemporaneous fashion.
-Records will note the difference between fact and opinion.
-The child's voice will be made clearly evident. - Ensure that concerns relating to children remain confidential and are only shared with the appropriate safeguarding staff. - Understand that any member of staff can make a referral to Children's Services should that be required, informing the Designated Safeguarding Lead of any action taken. - Report any concerns without delay about the behaviour of an adult towards a child to the Head Teacher, Designated Safeguarding Lead, Chair of Governors or if required the Local Authority Designated Officer for Allegations against Staff. - Understand their responsibility to escalate their concerns and 'press for reconsideration' if a child remains at risk or their needs are not met.
-This includes the understanding that any member of staff can make a referral to Children's Services if required to do. - Teachers and those providing teaching must personally report to the police cases where they discover that an act of FGM appears to have been carried out. - Follow the school's policies including this Child Protection Policy and the School's Code of Conduct for Adults and the Guidance for Safer Working Practices for Adults Working with Children (2019) - Be aware safeguarding issues can manifest themselves via peer on peer abuse. - Understand that it may be appropriate to discuss with the Head Teacher matters outside of work, which may have implications for the safeguarding of children in the workplace.
-This includes information about themselves.
-Staff will ensure that they are aware of the circumstances where this would be applicable.
+All staff should be aware of how these experiences can impact on a child's mental health, behaviour and education. - Understand that all staff play an important part in working to prevent sexual harassment, online sexual abuse and sexual violence between children.
+Staff will assume that these behaviours are happening in our school and will work as part of a whole school approach to address such issues, including via the curriculum.
+Staff will understand how to handle reports of sexual violence or harassment.